ekfuller/food_trends/README.md

 |percentile|float|Ranking of the post's score relative to all posts|
 |viral|int|Binary indicator of if a post is 'viral' (1) or not (0).
 Viral is defined at the top 2% of all posts|

+## Conclusions
+Training a model to predict if a post will go 'viral' is extremely difficult.
+The percentage of posts that truly go viral, is incredibly small making for imbalanced classes that complicate model training.
+Additionally, going viral is like a snowball effect.
+Once a post reaches a certain level of engagement it tends to feed on itself and grow further.

 ## Limitations
 While the reddit posts include photogrpahs this analysis is limited to the text included in the post title.
 It is possible that users are incentivized to upvote a post more by the photo than the text.
 Further research can be conducted on the image data and the text data combined.